-Visit Walla Walla, Washington and enjoy friendly people, world-class wineries, beer, and local grown eats.
+Visit Walla Walla, Washington and enjoy friendly people, world-class wineries, beer, and locally grown eats.
 There’s also a main street that makes you feel like you stepped onto the set of The Gilmore Girls.
-It’s the perfect getaway and as of October 2016, it became our home.
+It’s the perfect getaway, and as of October 2016, it became our home.

 I could go on for days talking about what to do when visiting Walla Walla, but for now we’re sharing our perfect weekend in the Walla Walla Valley when we want to feel like we are on vacation.

 Don’t Miss This: Travel to Walla Walla this fall for an insider’s peek into the Valley’s best tips and tricks.
 Sip, see and do as the winemakers do through custom itineraries created by Walla Walla Valley Winemakers, available Thursday – Sunday from October 11 – December 16, 2018.
 Get all the details here!